keypup-io/cloudtasker/README.md

     # ...do some logic...
     if some_condition
       # Stop and re-enqueue the job to be run again in 10 seconds.
+      # Also see the section on Cloudtasker::RetryWorkerError for a different
+      # approach on reenqueuing.
       return reenqueue(10)
     else
       # ...keep going...